risawitama/verbose-potato/README.md

-## Why are skeletons so calm?
-Because nothing gets under their skin.
+## Parallel lines have so much in common.
+It’s a shame they’ll never meet.